Evaluating Opsgenie Alternatives

 Iris by LinkedIn

 Developed at LinkedIn, Iris is a scalable incident communication system designed for high-priority alerting.
-It routes alerts intelligently to the right responders and integrates seamlessly with OnCall, making it well-suited for large-scale engineering organizations.
+It routes alerts to the right responders and integrates with OnCall, making it well-suited for large-scale engineering organizations, though teams looking for opsgenie alternatives or broader IT and healthcare use cases may find its scope limited compared to platforms like OnPage.

 OnCall by LinkedIn

 OnCall complements Iris by handling complex on-call schedules, rotations, and escalations.
-With native Slack and email integrations, it gives teams full control over how and when alerts are delivered—ideal for DevOps teams that prefer to own their full incident lifecycle.
+Its native Slack and email integrations give DevOps teams control over how and when alerts are delivered, making it a capable OpsGenie alternative for teams that want to manage their own incident lifecycle.

 OpenDuty

-Modeled after PagerDuty, OpenDuty is a straightforward, lightweight alerting platform.
+Modeled after PagerDuty, OpenDuty is a lightweight, open-source alerting platform and a basic OpsGenie alternative for teams that want simple on-call management without enterprise complexity.
 It handles basic on-call rotations and escalation rules, and delivers alerts via services like Twilio and SMTP.
 Best for smaller teams or those seeking minimalism over bells and whistles.

 Cabot

 Cabot is a self-hosted monitoring and alerting system that includes built-in health checks and integrations with external monitoring tools.
-It manages both detection and alerting, offering a unified experience for teams that want an all-in-one, open-source alternative.
+It handles detection and alerting in one place, making it an open-source OpsGenie alternative for teams looking for a self-managed solution.

 Try OnPage for FREE!
 Request an enterprise free trial.